giladnah/hailo-CLIP/README.md

 ## Integrating Your Code

-You can integrate your code in the `user_callback.py` file.
+You can integrate your code in the `clip_application.py` file.
 This file includes a user-defined `app_callback` function that is called after the CLIP inference and before the display.
 You can use it to add your logic to the app.
 The `app_callback_class` will be passed to the callback function and can be used to access the app's data.
-To enable executing the callback function, use the `--enable-callback` flag.
-By default, the application will use `clip_app/user_callback.py` as the callback file.
-You can change it using the `--callback-path` flag.
-When setting a custom callback file, the callback will be enabled automatically.

 ### Online Text Embeddings